ElenaGriffor/IoT-Information-Assurance-Platform/README.md

 This platform represents a novel integration of **information assurance methodologies**, **IoT information flow modeling**, and **engineering best practices** specifically designed for critical medical IoT systems.
 The application demonstrates a unique approach to developing, visualizing, and analyzing information assurance characteristics across complex IoT device architectures, with a primary focus on medical ventilator systems.

-The platform embodies a systematic methodology for modeling information assurance properties across three fundamental dimensions: **subsystems/services**, **security characteristics**, and **information states**.
+The platform embodies a systematic methodology for modeling information assurance properties across three fundamental dimensions: **measures**, **security characteristics**, and **information states**.
 This multi-dimensional approach enables comprehensive security analysis and gap identification in IoT systems where human lives depend on reliability, integrity, and availability.

 ---